chef-boneyard/delivery-cli/README.md

 The contents of your `.delivery/config.json` file are made available to you in the `node['delivery']['config']` namespace.

+## Note for Git Bash + MinTTY Users
+If you're running `delivery token` on Windows in Git Bash with MintTTY you must include `winpty` before `delivery token` to avoid errors.

 ## License & Authors

 - Author:: Adam Jacob (<adam@chef.io>)